Skip to main content

 Frequently Asked Questions

 Q: Is eSignal worth the extra cost for day trading?
-A: Only if you're doing high-frequency trading where milliseconds matter.
-For most day traders, TradingView's speed is perfectly adequate, and the money saved can be better invested in your trading capital.
+A: Only if high-frequency trading is your game - we're talking milliseconds mattering.
+For the vast majority of day traders, TradingView's speed is perfectly fine.
+I'd rather put that $1,500+ annual savings into my trading account.

 Q: Can I get real-time data on TradingView's cheaper plans?
-A: You'll need to pay extra for real-time feeds on the Essential and Plus plans.
-Even with these add-ons, you're still spending less than eSignal's basic plan.
+A: You'll pay extra for real-time feeds on Essential and Plus.
+But even with those add-ons, you're still well under eSignal's entry price.

 Q: Which platform is better for beginners?
-A: TradingView, hands down.
-The learning curve is gentler, the community is more helpful, and you won't go broke while learning.
+A: TradingView, no question.
+Gentler learning curve, better community, and way cheaper.
+You won't go broke figuring things out.

 Q: Does eSignal have better technical analysis tools?
-A: Both platforms are solid for technical analysis. eSignal has some advanced institutional tools, but TradingView's 400+ indicators and community scripts often provide better variety.
+A: eSignal has institutional-grade tools that some pros swear by.
+But TradingView's library of 400+ indicators plus thousands of community scripts usually has what you need.